Polynomial, trigonometric, and tropical activations: Decision boundaries

 \section{Decision boundaries}

-We compare the decision boundaries of four single-layer neural networks trained on simple 2D classification datasets (two moons, circles ...), each using a different activation function to evaluate how activation choice affects classification behavior and boundary smoothness.
-The Hermite activation produces a smooth and globally coherent decision boundary, reflecting its polynomial nature.
+To evaluate how the choice of activation function affects classification behavior and boundary smoothness, we compare the decision boundaries of four single-layer neural networks trained on simple 2D classification datasets (e.g., two moons, circles, etc.).
+Each network uses a different activation function.
+The Hermite activation function produces a globally smooth and coherent decision boundary, reflecting its polynomial nature.
+Notably, when the regions of the classes intersect, the boundary can develop a critical point corresponding to the intersection, where the local geometry degenerates.
+The first sub-figure in the top left shows that the decision boundary is rather a plane curve resembling an elliptic curve with two connected components and no singular points.
+This curve delimits three regions of the 2D space.
+The network uses two of these regions to classify/cluster one of the two classes of points, while the complementary region classifies the points belonging to the second class.
 In contrast, the Fourier activation leads to quasi-periodic patterns that adapt well to the underlying structure of the data, capturing fine-grained details and even fitting noisy points.
 The tropical activation yields a piecewise affine boundary, resembling the behavior of ReLU, with sharp transitions and linear segments that reflect its max-plus (tropical) structure.